antfu/reactivue/README.md

 }
 ```

-> The `createSetup`, a convenient function to create reusable custom logic hooks and can be used in multiple react functional component.
+### Hook Factory

+To reuse the composition logics, `createSetup` is provided as a factory to create your own hooks.

 ```tsx
 import React from 'react'